Faces and maximizer subsets of highest weight modules: Main results and literature survey

 These results were extended by the author and Ridenour in \cite{KR} to all parabolic Verma modules.
-In \cite{CM}, Cellini and Marietti provided another uniform description for all faces of the {\it root polytope} $\calp(\theta)$.
-(Here, $\theta$ is the highest root in $\Phi^+$ and $L(\theta) = \lie{g}$ is the adjoint representation.)
-It is thus natural to ask the following: \begin{itemize} \item Can Vinberg's results be proved for highest weight modules $\vla$? \item Write down ``inclusion relations" between faces - i.e., which faces $F_{w,J}, F_{w',J'}$ are equal. \end{itemize}
+Then in \cite[\S 5]{CM}, Cellini and Marietti provided an alternate, uniform description for all faces of the \textit{root polytope} $\calp(\theta)$, where $\theta$ is the highest root in $\Phi^+$ and $L(\theta) = \lie{g}$ is the adjoint representation.
+More generally, one can ask the following: \begin{itemize} \item Can Theorem \ref{Tvin} be proved for all highest weight modules $\vla$?

+\item Classify the ``inclusion relations'' between faces, and in particular, all redundancies -- i.e., which faces $F_{w,J}, F_{w',J'}$ are equal. \end{itemize}